mikheev-dev/github-searcher/README.md

 # Github Searcher

-This repository provides a simple service to search the most popular public repositories on Github (based on stars):
+The repository provides a lightw service to search the most popular public repositories on Github.
+The popularity of a repository is defined by stars count.

+Service handlers:

 1. Get a list of the most popular repositories.
 2. Get the top 10 popular repositories.